 - Designed and taught activities for daily living and life skills

-- California Speech Language and Hearing Association (CSHA) member
+- California Speech Language Hearing Association (CSHA) member

-Ryan lives with her husband, young daughter, and two dogs in San Francisco.
+Ryan lives with her husband and daughter in San Francisco.
 The sights and sounds of a busy city are a big departure from the desert southwest where she grew up, but she loves to get out and explore the area and all of the wonderful things it has to offer, especially the food!

 Financial: Author/speaker for Thinks Social Publishing, Inc. and receives speaking fees and royalty payments.
 She is also employed by the Social Thinking clinic as a therapist.